cschreib/sublime-TestManager/README.md

  - Python: [pytest](https://docs.pytest.org/en/stable/), unittest (using pytest)
  - Rust: cargo test (nightly only)

 The core architecture is language agnostic, and can work in principle with any language or framework not listed above.
 However, each framework generally has its own command-line interface and reporting format, which requires bespoke logic to handle.
-If your favorite test framework is not listed above, you can write your own runner/parser and [register it with TestExplorer](#register-custom-framework).
+If your favorite test framework is not listed above, you can write your own runner/parser and [register it with TestManager](#register-custom-framework).

 ## Installation

- 1. Install the TestExplorer package (e.g., from Package Control).
+ 1. Install the TestManager package (e.g., from Package Control).
  2. Open a Sublime Text project for which you want to run tests.
 A project is required, so if you don't have one already, create it.
  3. Edit your project settings ("Project > Edit Project") and define at least one test suite.
 See [Adding a test suite](#adding-a-test-suite) for details.
- 4. Run the command `TestExplorer: List Tests`.
+ 4. Run the command `TestManager: List Tests`.
 This should display an empty list.
  5. Press the `d` key to run test discovery.
 Your tests should now appear, and you are ready to go.
 Follow the help text at the bottom of the test list to get started.
  6. (optional) Configure custom color scheme for test statuses, for a nicer test list.
 See [Custom test status colors](#custom-test-status-colors).

 ## Adding a test suite

-In TestExplorer, a "test suite" is simply a collection of tests that are implemented with the same test framework.
+In TestManager, a "test suite" is simply a collection of tests that are implemented with the same test framework.
 The tests from a given suite may come from multiple files, multiple classes, even multiple executables; this does not matter and is left up to you, as long as all tests within the suite are using the same framework.
-In general I would expect most people would only need to configure a single TestExplorer test suite.
+In general I would expect most people would only need to configure a single TestManager test suite.

-Once the test suite is configured, you are unlikely to need to modify it again, even if you add more tests, test files, etc. TestExplorer implements dynamic test discovery, so you do not have to list all tests by hand; you only need to tell the plugin where to find your tests.
+Once the test suite is configured, you are unlikely to need to modify it again, even if you add more tests, test files, etc. TestManager implements dynamic test discovery, so you do not have to list all tests by hand; you only need to tell the plugin where to find your tests.

 Test suites are added to your Sublime Text project settings in the following way: